arabora/testingOne/README.md

-# testingOne
+# The Bot
-testing a rep
+A bot for uploading things